klemeragm/voice-to-text-with-whisper/README.md

 ﻿# voice-to-text-with-whisper

-**This project is a code to transcribe or translate audios and medias with a Whisper framework.**
+**This project is a code to transcribe or translate audios and medias with a Whisper library.**

-You neeed to install:
+# 1 First: You neeed to install:

 <code>pip install whisper</code>